containers/podman/docs/source/markdown/podman-play-kube.1.md

 `Kubernetes ConfigMap`

-Kubernetes ConfigMap can be referred as a source of environment variables in Pods or Deployments.
+Kubernetes ConfigMap can be referred as a source of environment variables or volumes in Pods or Deployments.

-For example ConfigMap defined in following YAML:
+ConfigMaps aren't a standalone object in Podman; instead, when a container uses a ConfigMap, Podman will create environment variables or volumes as needed.

+For example, the following YAML document defines a ConfigMap and then uses it in a Pod:

 ```
 apiVersion: v1
 kind: ConfigMap